MBRzealand/MBRzealand.github.io/index.md

 Hello.

 &nbsp;
-&nbsp;
-&nbsp;

 ### Less Brief introduction:
 Hello, I'm Mikkel Boye Rasmussen, former math student and hence already know a little
 programming.
 I have experience with the programs/languages: Maple, R-studio(R-markdown), ruby, javascript and python.
 Currently my sleep schedule is about as reliable as the McDonalds icecream machines, I recently got a
 puppy, so if I look upset..
 I'm either sleepy.. or you know... upset..
 Generally i tend to have a
 very positive outlook on life, however immense amounts of sarcasm and self-irony might make this